 Take these companies and evaluate them according to your customer profile.
 Depending on how closely they match your desired criteria, you can identify which ones are the top prospects you should focus on.

 You have your profile and you have a list of prospects.
 Now, it’s time to do your homework.

 Research each company extensively to understand who they are, what they do, where they work, and more.
 The more you understand them, the more likely you are to make a personal connection and create a pitch that resonates.
 This not only includes the areas they excel at, but also what they lack.
 These pain points are critical, because they can be the opening you need to make a compelling sales case for your products and services.

 As a part of this work, you should try to identify the right person at the company to contact.
 You may find specific names, especially through LinkedIn.
 But at the very least, you should define a general buyer persona—the types of roles that would be responsible for making a sales decision.

 In addition, you should also consider why they might object to you—whether it’s cost, product features, support, or something else.
 That means stepping back and taking an honest look at your company and your potential shortcomings (versus other competitors), and creating a message that turns them into an advantage.

 As you do your in-depth research, you may discover that some companies you thought were top prospects really aren’t the best fit for you, or they aren’t ready to buy just yet.
 That’s ok!
 B2B sales prospecting can take a little trial and error.
 The more you can qualify your leads ahead of time, the more targeted (and successful) your prospecting methods will be.

 Many aspects of B2B prospecting can be aided or automated by software tools.
-But no matter how good your tools or your sales and marketing teams are, your success at B2B prospecting starts with having the right data.
+But no matter how good your tools or your sales and marketing teams are, your success at B2B prospecting and closing the deal starts with having the right data.
 If you’re not working with information that gives you the highest quality, high-priority leads, then you won’t be successful at attracting new companies.